Peter Furler

-Peter Andrew Furler (born 8 September 1966) is an Australian musician, songwriter, producer and record executive, best known as the co-founder and former lead vocalist of the Christian rock band Newsboys.
+Peter Andrew Furler (born 8 September 1966) is an Australian musician, songwriter, producer and record executive, best known as the co-founder and lead vocalist of the Christian rock band Newsboys from 1986 to 2009.

 Biography

 Furler was born in McLaren Vale, South Australia on 8 September 1966, the third of six children of missionaries Bill and Rosalie Furler.
 Furler formed the Newsboys in 1985 with friends George Perdikis, Sean Taylor, and John James.
 He has written and produced most of Newsboys' songs, as well as co-writing/producing songs for other recording artists.
 He also frequently collaborated with Steve Taylor.
-Furler was originally the band's drummer, but became the band's lead singer after the departure of John James in 1997.
+Furler was originally the band's drummer and shared lead vocal duties, but became the band's primary lead singer after the departure of John James in 1997.

 In July 1999, Furler, along with fellow Australians Dale Bray and Wes Campbell, founded Inpop Records.